sartography/SpiffWorkflow/doc/bpmn/gateways.rst

 workflow depending on the current workflow state, in this case, answers provided by the user through forms.

-We've also added a second DMN table to find the cost of the shipping method the user selects, as well as updated our order total calculations to incorporate that cost.
+We've also added a second DMN table to find the cost of the selected shipping method, and we updated our order total calculations to incorporate that cost.

 We'll be using the following files from `SpiffExample <https://github.com/sartography/SpiffExample>`_.